York College Access courses are validated by CERTA.

 The course is full-time over an academic year.
 Timetables and hours of study will be discussed at the interview.

-In September, the Diploma is taught as part of a combined course with Social Sciences and Humanities.
+In September, the Diploma is taught as part of a combined course with Humanities and Social Sciences.
 This course is in four parts and you will:

-Study an optional unit for 1 session a week all year.
+Study a separate unit: Education Teaching and Learning for 1 session a week all year.

 You may be able to study other subjects if the timetable allows.
 This will be discussed at interview.